 Looking for professional teeth whitening in Vancouver?
-Wondering what the options are or how much professional teeth whitening costs?
+Wondering what the options are or how much are professional teeth whitening costs?
 While celebrities and models might have pearly white teeth, the smiles on most people are usually not as bright.
 This is natural since many factors can affect the colors of our teeth and turn them yellow.

-According to Dr. Shin, recognized as one of the best dentists in North Vancouver in 2019, the number 1 cause of teeth yellowing is lifestyle.
-Smoking, coffee, tea, and chewing tobacco are some of the worst offenders.
+According to Dr. Shin, recognized as one of the best dentists in North Vancouver in 2019, the number 1 cause of teeth yellowing is a lifestyle, Smoking, coffee, tea, and chewing tobacco are some of the worst offenders.
 Yellowing can also be caused by health factors like medication use and inadequate brushing.

 If you are wondering “why are my teeth yellow?”, this article is for you.
 We will discuss the 3 different types of teeth whitening options, how much it might cost you, and tips you definitely should know before making a decision.
+After checking your options, if you want to use our teeth whitening services, contact us via our form or give us a call!

 What are my options for teeth whitening?